7eRoM/tutorials/Verifying Embedded PE Signature/README.md

 ![Main ContentInfo File Offset](Images/MainContentInfo.jpg)

-- The First 4 bytes are the `ContentInfo` field.
-It means it is a *SEQUENCE* contains *0x2369* bytes.
+- The first 4 bytes represent the `ContentInfo` field, indicating a *SEQUENCE* containing `0x2369` bytes.
-- The yellow box contains `contentType` field.
-It is an OID (Object Identifier) which defines the type of the content.
+- The yellow box highlights the `contentType` field, which is an OID (Object Identifier) defining the type of the content.
 ![SignedData OID](Images/signedDataOID.jpg)
-- The unfinished green box contains `content` field.
-This field related to the value of *contentType*.
-Here, it is the signed data.
-The byte `0xA0` indicates *[0] EXPLICIT* contains 0x235A bytes.
-The next 4 bytes are the `SignedData` structure represented as a *SEQUENCE* and contains 0x2356 bytes.
+- The unfinished green box represents `content` field, corresponding to the value of `contentType`.
+Here, it represents signed data.
+The byte `0xA0` signifies `[0] EXPLICIT`, containing `0x235A` bytes.
+The following 4 bytes represent `SignedData` structure as a *SEQUENCE* containing `0x2356` bytes.

-*Note: For a brief introduction to `ASN.1`, refer to the appendix.*
+*Note: For a brief introduction to `ASN.1`, see the appendix.*

-By here, we parsed until offset *0x16*.
-You can see numerous fields and their types.
-There are more details per field, but we will delve into some of the important fields required to continue. `contentInfo`, `certificates` and `signerInfos` are 3 important fields in the `SignedData` structure which we will discuss.
+At this point, we have parsed up to offset `0x16`, where multiple fields and their types are visible.
+While there are additional details for each field, we will focus on the essential fields needed to proceed: `contentInfo`, `certificates`, and `signerInfos` within the `SignedData` structure.

 ## version

-It contains an *INTEGER* with size of *1* byte from offset *0x16* to offset *0x19*.
-We discard this field.
+This field contains an *INTEGER* occupying 1 byte, from offset `0x16` to offset `0x19`.
+We can disregard this field.

 ## digestAlgorithms